 Then, continue to heat in 5-second increments until it’s softened.
 Check if it’s softened in between by poking it.
 If you butter is perfectly softened, your finger will leave an imprint in the butter.

 Green tip: Look for organic and palm oil-free butter if you can.
 Buying organic means you are supporting farms that do not use damaging pesticides and fertilizers, and palm oil production is a huge driver behind deforestation.

 After creaming your butter and sugar together, it’s time to add your other ingredients to the bowl.
 Make sure the flour has had a chance to come back down to room temperature.

 Add the flour, vanilla extract, salt, and milk to the bowl with the butter and sugar, and use your hand mixer again to combine until it’s nice and smooth.

 Add the Sprinkles Last

-Once your ingredients are all well-combined and a smooth consistency, add the rainbow sprinkles.
+Once your ingredients are all well-combined and have a smooth consistency, add the rainbow sprinkles.